There are tons of launchers available for Android — these are some of the best!

 Launchers are the way Android users customize their smartphone and tablet experience.
 There's superficial stuff, like changing screen transitions, icons, and fonts, but the best Android launchers out there enable users to tweak the device's behavior to suit their daily usage, so long as you're willing to put the time into defining those customizations.
 Some launchers act very similarly to the one that came with your device, while others completely change the way you interact with your home screen.
-You can make your home screens as simple or complicated as you wish, while tweaking every little detail or just taking what's given to you by default — but either way you can replace what your phone's manufacturer gives you with the install of a single app.
+You can make your home screens as simple or complicated as you wish, while tweaking every little detail or just taking what's given to you by default — all by installing one single app.

 If you're looking for a change of pace from the out-of-box software experience on your phone, consider a new launcher.
 We've found the best ones available today, and listed all of the pros and cons of each.

-It's fair to say that Action Launcher is one of our favorites as well as being one of the very best launchers, and happens to be our favorite.
+It's fair to say that Action Launcher is one of the very best launchers, and happens to be our favorite.

 Use the Google Now launcher if you're looking for high stability and a consistent Android experience.
 Pair it with the Google Keyboard for the full experience.

 Nova is a massively popular launcher that offers a whole bunch of animation options, folder views, and desktop behaviors.
 One particularly cool addition is swipe actions, which allow app icons to act as a folder with a swipe, or a standard app launch with a tap, similar to Action Launcher's Covers.
 Theming Nova with custom icons and custom wallpapers is easy, especially with the Google Drive integration.
 You can backup your Nova layouts and themes directly to the cloud service of your choice, and restore backups directly from the cloud, too, which can make setting up a new phone a great deal easier than putting everything back how you like it manually.